AlwaysExtreme/Security-Portfolio/_posts/2019-03-04-Final-Portfolio-Reflection.md

 # Conclusion
 **articulating how your learning journey has enabled you to meet or redefine your objectives**

-n the past week, I have learned more than I could have hoped for regarding offensive security that it has actually surprised me.
-Utilising the Agile project planning methodology, I've been able to reach all my goals in an effective and timely manner.
+The journey entailed from week one to now has been a non-stop cuntinous and intensive experience, it has enabled me to meet all 5 of the SLOs, each in depth, and has made me achieve multiple things that I had been planning to do but never had the time or the right environment to do so.
+Utilising the Agile project management methodolgy I have been able to achieve these in a very effective and timely manner far exceeding my expectations for this course.

-In the coming weeks I hope to further deepen my theoretical and practical knowledge while achieving more of my key objectives mentioned in the aforementioned "Learning Contract", of this Summer Studio - "Cyber Security: An Offensive Mindset".
+From the learning contract I built in week one through to the additional goalsd I had been setting each week, I have been able to achieve all of these and then and then some.